 This might be obvious, but some people looking for jobs still don’t have a CV.
 If you are convinced you need a CV simply move on to the next section of the article.

 CV stands for Curriculum Vitae.
 This is a Latin word that means ‘the story of your life’.
 In America, a CV is normally called a resume.
 A CV is an application that contains information such as personal details, work experiences, qualifications and personal interests of the specified job seeker.
 Basically, it is the first chance you can have to make a good impression on your recruiter.
 The main purpose of a CV is to help you obtain a face-to-face interview for the job you desire.
+You will find an overwhelming variety that presents specific features to fit best a role, position, or set of skills.
+Follow the tips below to ensure you get the most out of your efforts once you’ve found a recruiter magnet resume template that will make your application the better-not-miss type.

 Here are the 7 reasons why you need a CV when looking for a job and why you should learn how to write a CV: